-Many people with osteoarthritis find that their pain can be managed by regular use of pain-relieving medicines (analgesics) such as paracetamol.
+Some people with osteoarthritis find that their pain can be managed by regular use of pain-relieving medicines (analgesics) such as paracetamol, although new research is casting doubt on how useful it is for relieving osteoarthritisrelated pain.
 Paracetamol has few side effects when taken at the recommended dose.
 However taking more than the recommended daily dose can potentially cause severe liver problems.
 Ask your doctor or pharmacist for advice.
 You may also find short-term relief from analgesic creams that can be rubbed into the painful joints.